pooja-krishan/MumotionPlayer/README.md

 available in the emotion detected playlist.
 The user also has the ability to completely customize their emotions playlist.

 # Dataset Description and Preprocessing
 The dataset used is fer2013.csv.
 It consists of 48*48-pixel grayscale images of faces.
 The faces have been categorised into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
 Scikit learn’s train_test_split() function is used to split the dataset into training and testing data.
 20% is used for testing while 80% is used for training.
 The training set consists of 28,709 examples.
 The test set consists of 3589 examples.
 The dataset consists of three columns - emotions, pixels and purpose.
 If the pixel values are in the range of (0-255), computational complexity will be high.
 So, the data in the pixel field is normalized to values between [0-1].
-From the graph in figure 5.1, we see that the dataset is imbalanced, with disgust consisting of just 547 images.
+The dataset is imbalanced, with disgust consisting of just 547 images.
 So, more data is generated using the training set by rotating, cropping, flipping and normalizing the actual training images.
 An example of horizontal flipping is shown in figure 5.2.
 Vertical flipping confuses the CNN and reduces its accuracy and hence it is not used.

 # Deep Learning Models Used and Evaluation